Skip to content

 This command is safe - it does not change gh-pages branch.

-To remove a specific version, run:
+To remove a specific version, do:

 mike delete